anupam-kumar-krishnan/Namaste-JavaScript/Ep.9 BLOCK SCOPE & Shadowing in JS 🔥.md

 </b>

-- It is a SytaxError because this if expects a statement here(one statement)
+- It is a Syntax Error because this if expects a statement here(one statement)

 <b>